Dynamic mass generation and topological order in overscreened Kondo lattices: Overscreened Kondo phase diagram with gapped conduction channels

+In this section we present additional numerical results and discussions for the overscreened Kondo honeycomb lattice with Haldane mass-gapped conduction channels (Sec.\,\ref{ss:gapped} in the main text).

-\subsection{\nsec.
-Free holon population and holon gap}
+\subsection{Free holon population and holon gap}

-Here we show the population of free holons vs.\ temperature to supplement the discussion in Figs.\,\ref{fig3}--\ref{fig4}.
-In panel (a) of Fig.\,\ref{fig:app:holongap}, we show that the local holon spectral function in Phase II remains gapped at low $T$, corresponding to Fig.\,\ref{fig3} in the main text.
-Panel (b) of Fig.\,\ref{fig:app:holongap} shows the population of free holons across different $\gamma$'s, corresponding to Fig.\,\ref{fig4}(c) in the main text.
-It shows again that at low $T$, $n_b(\omega>0)$ is constant in Phase Ia, vanishes by $T^{\xi}$ in Phase Ib, and depletes by $\exp(-m_b/T)$ due to the holon gap $m_b$ in Phase II.
+Here we show the temperature evolution of holon spectral function and the free holon population to supplement the discussion in Figs.\,\ref{fig3} and \ref{fig4}(b).
+Figure \ref{fig:app:holongap} shows that as the temperature cools down, a coherent bound state of holons emerges from the continuum, migrates to lower energy and becomes gapless at $\Gamma$.
+In panel (b) of Fig.\,\ref{fig:app:holongap}, we show that the local holon spectral function in Phase II remains gapped at low $T$, corresponding to Fig.\,\ref{fig3} in the main text.
+Figure \ref{fig:app:holongap}(c) shows the population of free holons across different $\gamma$'s, corresponding to Fig.\,\ref{fig4}(c) in the main text.
+It shows again that at low $T$, $n_b(\omega\!>\!0)$ is constant in Phase Ia, vanishes by $T^{\xi}$ in Phase Ib, and depletes by $\exp(-m_b/T)$ due to the holon gap $m_b$ in Phase II.